 Dr. Bacigalupa has been a professor of Early Childhood Studies at Sonoma State University since 2007.
 Between 1987 and 1996, she worked with children from birth to age eight in a variety of early care and education settings in California and Minnesota, and in 1995 she began teaching in higher education.
-She currently serves as the Chair of the SSU Early Childhood Studies department and as Faculty Associate Dean of the School of Education.
+She currently serves as Faculty Associate Dean of the School of Education.
 When not engaging in academic pursuits, Dr. Bacigalupa enjoys traveling, reading, photography, quilting, and gardening.

 - Ph.D.
 Curriculum and Instruction with emphasis in Early Childhood Education, University of Minnesota

 - M.A.
 Educational Psychology with emphasis in Early Childhood Education, California State University Northridge

 - B.A.
 Philosophy, University of California Santa Cruz

 - The Use of Digital Technology by Children and Adolescents